YassinAnalytics/saas-analytics-retail/README.md

 ## Context
-Client: Mid-sized retail group – e-commerce website + 15 physical stores: €20M annual revenue Pain Point (CMO): “Our teams spend more time building reports than actually analyzing the data.”
+Client: Mid-sized retail group – e-commerce website + 15 physical stores: €20M annual revenue.
+Pain Point (CMO): “Our teams spend more time building reports than actually analyzing the data”.

 Although the company was already using Power BI, only 12% of employees were actively using it, mainly due to:
 - The complexity of the tool (required training).